pandashavenobugs/esp32_to_aws_blog_post/README.md

 pio pkg install
 ```

 Initialization is complete.
-Now we can start writing our code.
+Restart the vs code and now we can start writing our code.

 ### note: